2024-25 RFP for Short-Term Study Abroad Programs

 - at a minimum, one 3-credit course while abroad (COLL300 eligible for undergraduate students)

 - program represents a one-time study abroad opportunity which may serve as a pilot for a sustainable continuing program; and

-Terms of 2018-19 GEO short term study abroad programs:
+Terms of 2024-25 GEO RFP and embedded study abroad programs: